andrewr1130/CS370S25_rengel_andrew/README.md

 ## Overview
 This project consists of two assignments:
-1. **Assignment 1:** A standalone Java application that uploads files to a remote MySQL database.
+1. **Assignment 1:** A standalone Java application that allows connection to remote MySQL database anywhere from the internet.
 2. **Assignment 2:** A Java Servlet-based web application that allows users to upload files through a web interface and store them in a database.

 Each assignment is stored in its respective folder: